riduanur2003/Eye-Exercise/README.md

 <h2>Installation.</h2>

-Download the whole git as a zip file.
+Download the whole repository as a zip file.
 And double click on index.html to run the program.

 <h2>Future improvement</h2>